cu-ecen-aeld/final-project-ldmacdonald/Project-Overview.md

 TBD: Fill in all sections below, Writing "N/A" if a section is not applicable to your project.

 # Overview

 Vending platform: trackable, identity integrated, stock management integrated remotely, specifically for governance relevant industries

 # Target Build System
-This project will be built leveraging Yocto
+This project will be built leveraging Buildroot

 # Hardware Platform
 Raspberry Pi 3 Model B Plus Rev 1.3